falkaer/the-guide/m1_memory_hierarchies/README.md

 </figure>

-Nudging the programmer (that's you!), to better define your program, not just line-by-line, but as a whole, to constrain these sorts of contentions, is one of the myriad reasons why frameworks like PyTorch can greatly speed up your code, if you help it along.
+Nudging the programmer (that's you!), to better define your program, not just line-by-line, but as a whole, to constrain these sorts of contentions, is one of the myriad reasons why frameworks like PyTorch can greatly speed up your code, if you take the time to help it along.

 ## Expanding the Memory Hierarchy
 To top it off we can expand this memory hierarchy with additional components, such as accelerators, networking